CodeAL1990/javascript-sidescroller/README.md

 To center the fire particles, offset it in xy by half the width for x and half the height for y(in this case size property is your width and height)
-To adjust the size of the fire particles, you can do it in Fire's size property You can use Math.sin method like you did for your FlyingEnemies to achieve the wobble To do this, increment x by Math.sin with the angle reference multiplied by a number.
+To adjust the size of the fire particles, you can do it in Fire's size property You can use Math.sin method like you did for your FlyingEnemies to achieve the wobble To do this, increase x by Math.sin with the angle reference multiplied by a number.
 This along with the increment angle code you wrote before will create a sine wave
 To adjust the shrink timing of the particles, you can tweak it in Particle update's size multiplication factor With particle effects, you want to limit them so they do not hamper your performance(because being able to play is more important than just fancy particles lagging your game)
 In handle particles section, if the length of particles' array is more than 50, slice any array items beyond 50(so slice(0, 50))